 There are so many fun and creative ways to help your kids get outside and we have 31 really fun outside activities for kids!

-Studies have shown that kids who spend more time outside might be happier and more relaxed.
-Also spending time outdoors can improve short-term members, concentration and cognitive skills.
-(Can nature make you smarter??)
+But studies have shown that kids who spend more time outside might be happier and more relaxed.
+Time outdoors can even improve short-term members, concentration and cognitive skills.
+(It’s almost like nature makes us smarter… amazing!)

 - Organize an outdoor playdate.
 It is always more fun when your kids have friends to play with and they are most likely to want to stay outside longer.